 Please have a look at the short films in the following link which considers local need and how this project will help:

 We have been able to attend Mass again starting on Ash Wednesday.

 The regular pattern is now that weekday masses are at 10am at St John the Baptist (except Thursdays) and 6pm at St Joseph’s (except Monday).
 For Sundays there is the 6pm Saturday vigil mass and the 11am Mass at St John the Baptist, and 11:30am and 5:30pm masses at St Joseph’s. .
 The full details are in the newsletter.

-And if you do come to church please remember that the covid risk is still elevated, so full precautions, including not talking socially anyone before, during or after Mass are still very important.
+The obligation to attend Mass is still suspended.
+When you come to church please remember that there is still a covid risk, so precautions, including social distancing and not talking socially anyone before, during or after Mass are still very important.

 newly baptised and confirmed